Parent & Faculty Education Conference

 Menlo Athletic Center

-Madeline Levine, Ph.D. is a psychologist with over 30 years of experience as a clinician, consultant, educator and author.
+Madeline Levine, Ph.D., is a psychologist with over 30 years of experience as a clinician, consultant, educator, and author.
 Her New York Times bestseller, The Price of Privilege, explores the reasons why teenagers from affluent families are experiencing epidemic rates of emotional problems.
 Her latest book, Teach Your Children Well, also a New York Times bestseller, tackles our current narrow definition of success – how it unnecessarily stresses academically talented kids and marginalizes many more whose talents and interests are less amenable to measurement.

 Currently concentrating on the development of skills needed to be successful in the 21st century – creativity, collaboration, innovation – Dr. Levine speaks both nationally and internationally on practical, research‐based solutions to help educators prepare students for a future that is largely unpredictable and to help parents focus on giving their children the strong base needed to master valuable skills and dispositions as they come into focus.
 As a developmental psychologist, she concentrates on helping parents and their children (of whatever age) stay on track to understand the challenges and optimize the strengths of each developmental stage.
 Dr. Levine is also the co‐founder of Challenge Success, a program at the Stanford University Graduate School of Education that focuses on providing parents and schools with the tools they need to raise healthy, motivated kids in a fast-paced and uncertain world.

 Alison Park is the founder of Blink Consulting.
-In addition to her work with clients, Alison has facilitated at numerous conferences, partnered with other organizations, and served on Park Day School’s Board of Trustees.
+In addition to her work with over 100 schools and other clients, Alison has facilitated numerous conferences, partnered with other organizations, and served on Park Day School’s Board of Trustees.
 Alison currently serves on the Advisory Board of the Mosaic Project and the SMART program’s Board of Directors.
 Before Blink, Alison taught for thirteen years in the public, non-profit and private sectors, including Marin Academy and Head-Royce Middle School.
 Alison earned her B.A. in African Studies at Yale University and two Master’s degrees at Harvard’s Graduate School of Education.
 Originally from the Philadelphia area, Alison has lived in the San Francisco Bay Area for fifteen years.
 She currently consults, writes, runs the hills and gets off the grid with a fly rod when she can.

 Conference Schedule for Saturday, February 2, 2019